Vopaaz/checkpointing/docs/docs/behavior.md

     ```

 When executing the modified script,
-`foo` will be skipped as the checkpoint figured that the code change is only about renaming function arguments.
+`foo` will be skipped as the checkpoint figured that the code change is only about renaming function parameters.
 The result will be retrieved from the cache.

 ### Renaming variables